cormullion/Karnak.jl/docs/src/syntax.md

 - `vertexlabeloffsetdistances`

-Being able to specify the font faces for vertex labels is of vital importance, of course, but difficult to demonstrate when the documentation is built on machines in the cloud with unknown typographical resources.
+Being able to specify the font faces for vertex labels is of vital importance ... but it's difficult to demonstrate when the documentation is built on machines in the cloud with unknown typographical resources.
+But anyway:

 ```@example graphsection
 @drawsvg begin